An independent archery club originating in 1962, affiliated with:

 6. Availability of the Constitution - The constitution shall be available on the Club’s website; a paper copy shall be available from the Committee on request.

-7. Uniform - The Club uniform shall be a white top with black trousers or skirt, in adherence to AGB rules.
+7. Uniform - The Club uniform shall be a white top with appropriate plain trousers or skirt, in adherence to AGB rules.

 8. The Committee: